Chipstead to Kingswood Walk

 Near the start the main route follows a substantial part of the Banstead Woods Nature Trail, with panels along the trail highlighting the diversity of species.
 This ancient woodland was an important source of compass timber until the mid-19thC: large curved or crooked pieces of oak artificially shaped to make specialised sections for the wooden naval ships of that era.
 More recently the trunks of felled trees have been utilised by a local tree artist to create a series of sculptures illustrating the CS Lewis Narnia books.
 On the other side of the railway a stretch along an open valley in Shabden Park and across a golf course takes you to an out-of-the-way pub for lunch.

-The return route starts along a remote area of quiet country lanes and narrow paths (which can be overgrown in summer), followed by a woodland path through Shabden Park's Long Plantation.
+The return route starts along a remote area of farmland and quiet country lanes, followed by a woodland path through Shabden Park's Long Plantation.
 After going back across the railway the final section is around the southern edge of Banstead Wood and across farmland, with the unexpected sight of an abandoned head office building on the way to Kingswood station.

 Walk Options